Lucamiras/sleep-apnea/README.md

    2. **Label dictionary**: Extracting labels with timestamps and labels into a label dictionary.
    3. **Extract sound signal**: Extracting the sound signals based on the timestamps.
    4. **Convert to WAV**: Converting the signals into WAV files.
-   5. **Convert to mel**: Converting the WAV files into mel spectrograms.
+   5. **Convert to mel spectrograms**: Converting the WAV files into mel spectrograms.
    6. **Train val test split**: Splitting mel spectrograms randomly into train, validation and test.
    7. **Data augmentation**: Augmenting training data with ambient background sounds.